hellstorm-software/Kult-Rising/readme.md

 - adjusted log size to 2x5 (was 2x3)
 - adjusted wood size to 2x2 (was 1x2)
 - adjusted meat size to 2x2 (was 1x1)
+- adjusted blunt size to 1x1 (was 1x2)

 ----------------------------------------------------------